opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Candidacy
 ---------

-A person competing in an election contest to hold a specific office for a term.
+A person seeking election to hold a specific public office for a term.

 id
     Open Civic Data-style id in the format ``ocd-candidacy/{{uuid}}``.